-The APPG on Drones has launched a new inquiry to analyse the emerging technologies of drones, the ways in which the UK works with allies with regard to the use of armed drones, and make recommendations to ensure an appropriate level of transparency and accountability for these operations in Parliament.
+The aim of the Inquiry was to analyse the emerging technologies of drones, the ways in which the UK works with allies with regard to the use of armed drones, and make recommendations to ensure an appropriate level of transparency and accountability for these operations in Parliament.

-The inquiry will build on the JCHR report on ‘The Government’s policy on the use of drones for targeted killing’, which has cast doubt on the legal basis, procedure and oversight for both the UK’s own drones policy and the UK’s support for the United States’ covert drone programme – which is now in the hands of President Trump.
+It built on the Joint Committee on Human Rights report on ‘The Government’s policy on the use of drones for targeted killing’, which has cast doubt on the legal basis, procedure and oversight for both the UK’s own drones policy and the UK’s support for the United States’ covert drone programme – which is now in the hands of President Trump.

 The Group’s new cross-party report shines a light on the risky ways that UK drone partnerships are being run.
 The APPG on Drones Inquiry was told how British support and intelligence may have enabled targeted killings by the US in Yemen, Somalia and Pakistan – countries where the UK isn’t at war.

 This comes with great risks as UK actions may violate domestic and international law.
 In the absence of any clear legal basis or stated public policy for this assistance, UK drones policy is running the risk of flying into danger – both in terms of civilian harm, and by opening military personnel up to criminal prosecution.

 Parliament is mandated to hold military policy and practice to account, but that role is being undermined.
 With no requirement to inform Parliament about its partner activities – let alone any appropriate oversight – there is a danger that the UK is complicit in unlawful conduct carried out by its partners.
 To address this, this new Inquiry report makes 19 recommendations to guarantee a solid foundation for UK drone policy and operations moving forward.

 The inquiry panel received 17 written evidence submissions, and conducted the following oral evidence sessions: